ck01app/app-support/README.md

 ---

 ## Need Support?
-If you have any questions, face bugs, or want to request a feature, please reach out to us via email.
-We usually respond within 24–48 hours.
+If you have any questions, face bugs, or want to request a feature, please reach out to me via email.
+I usually respond within 24–48 hours.

 📥 **Contact Email:** [ck01app@gmail.com](mailto:ck01@gmail.com)